2. Communication, confidentiality and feedback

 Report cards at CIS are issued in digital form only (they are not printed).
 Report cards for each child can be accessed in the ManageBac “Reports” section.

-• Primary students (nursery to grade 6) Formal report cards are available in January and June.
+- Primary students (Grade 1 - Grade 6) Formal report cards are available in January and June.
 Parents will be notified by email when reports are ready to be viewed and downloaded in ManageBac.

 The cost of report card transcripts is $6 each.
 If additional transcripts requested need to be posted, parents will be charged postage for the additional copies.